anonymax25/anonymax25/README.md

 #### Hello :)
 - 🔭 I’m currently working at school and at work
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Flutter / Dart

 #### Here are some of the languages I have used during last week